DataDog/integrations-extras/federatorai/README.md

 ### Metrics

-The metrics in [metadata.csv][9] will be tracked by this integration:
+See [metadata.csv][9] for a list of metrics provided by this integration.

 ### Service Checks

-federatorai does not include any service checks.
+Federator.ai does not include any service checks.

 ### Events

-federatorai does not include any events.
+Federator.ai does not include any events.

 ## Troubleshooting

 Need help?
-Read [ProphetStor Federator.ai documentations][5] or Contact ProphetStor support(<supports@prophetstor.com>).
+Read [ProphetStor Federator.ai documentations][5] or contact Datadog support[12].

 [1]: https://www.prophetstor.com/federator-ai-for-aiops/federator-ai-datadog-integration/
 [2]: https://github.com/containers-ai/federatorai-operator/blob/master/docs/quickstart.md